The

 Medical providers don’t get to ~just say things.~ Doctors operate under legal, ethical, and personal liability.
 If a doctor makes a diagnosis, they assume responsibility for that person’s care, treatment, privacy, and outcome.
 That’s what consent is.
 That’s what accountability is.

 You?
-On Threads at 10:24 PM?
+On Instagram at 3 AM?
 Zero credentials.
 Zero accountability.
 Zero context.
 Zero consent.
 But somehow: a diagnosis.

 “It’s just like Britney Spears.
 We failed others before.
 We'll come to their rescue again!”